Ayyavu Swamikal: Disciples

 Ayyavu Swamikal played a crucial role in shaping the personalities of many spiritual, cultural, and social leaders in erstwhile Travancore during the late nineteenth and early twentieth centuries.
-He demonstrated through his own life that the realization of the Supreme Self is achievable even for ordinary people by practicing Siva Raja Yoga.
+He demonstrated through his own life that the realization of the Supreme Self is achievable even for ordinary people by practicing Siva Raja Yoga and Hatha Yoga.
 The significance of his teachings lies in the fact that realization is possible while leading a family life and fulfilling worldly duties.

 Among his disciples were notable figures such as Chattampi Swami and Narayana Guru, who contributed significantly to the modernization of Kerala.
 Ayyavu Swami had about fifty disciples from diverse fields and castes, ranging from palace residents to those living in huts, including Nambuthiries, Nairs, Ezhavas, Nadars, princesses, administrators, doctors, engineers, Muslims, Christians, and Hindus.
 The following are some of his important disciples: